lint-staged/lint-staged/README.md

 }
 ```

-~~Starting from v3.1, lint-staged will stash you remaining changes (not added to the index) and restore them from stash afterwards.
-This allows you to create partial commits with hunks using `git add --patch`.~~ This is still [not resolved](https://github.com/okonet/lint-staged/issues/62)
+Starting from v8, lint-staged will stash you remaining changes (not added to the index) and restore them from stash afterwards if there are partially staged files detected.
+This allows you to create partial commits with hunks using `git add --patch`.
+See the [blog post](https://medium.com/@okonetchnikov/announcing-lint-staged-with-support-for-partially-staged-files-abc24a40d3ff)

 ## Examples